-For more information about the user interface, see Avaya Virtual Services Platform 9000 User Interface Fundamentals, NN46250-103.
+For more information about the user interface, see Using ACLI and EDM on Avaya Virtual Services Platform 9000, NN46250-103.

 A VLAN is a switched network that is logically segmented by functions, project teams, or applications without regard to the physical location of users.
 By using a VLAN, you can divide the Local Area Network into smaller groups without interfering with the physical network.